riccardomerolla/camel-twitter-elasticsearch/README.md

 - mvn camel:run

-and watch tweets stored in Elasticsearch
+and watch tweets stored in Elasticsearch (the cluster has to be named elasticsearch or use docker container above)

 - curl -XGET 'http://localhost:9200/twitter/tweet/_count'